onedata/onedata-documentation/docs/glossary.md

 ## On-the-fly transfer

-A [transfer][] triggered by remote data access.
-Performed in the background by Oneproviders when they are requested to serve file fragments that reside in a remote location.
+A [transfer][] triggered by remote data access, which is performed in the background by Oneproviders when they are requested to serve file fragments that reside in a remote location.